-- The mortalities are removed from the feedlot on a daily basis and collected by a predator farm (Herman van Wyk) to be used as food for predators. - Manure will be removed at the end of each cycle.
+- Mortalities will be collected by a predator farm.
+Contractors' agreement to follow. - Manure will be removed at the end of each cycle.
 The manure is used as fertiliser on agricultural fields.

 f.
 General

 - All employees have to restrict their contact with cattle and people who are associated with cattle. - Employees and visitors are not allowed on site for 72 hours after visiting another feedlot. - Sick animals will be immediately reported to the site manager.